veeshanr/veeshanr.github.io/pages/research.md

 **Peer-reviewed research articles:**

+[“The impact of climate change on rice production in Nepal”] (with Wenmei Guo and Alok K. Bohara), *Economics of Disasters and Climate Change*, forthcoming.

 [“Social entrepreneurship, co-production, and post-disaster recovery”] [6] (with Virgil H. Storr and Alok K. Bohara), *Disasters*, forthcoming.

 [“The Ostroms and the contestable nature of goods: Beyond taxonomies and towards institutional polycentricity”] [7] (with Pablo Paniagua), *Journal of Institutional Economics*, 2020.